aaronsebast/Min-and-Max-Validation/README.md

-# Min VS Max Validation Program
+# Min vs Max Validation Program

 This is a beginner-friendly web application that validates whether a "min" value is less than a "max" value.